 Should we want, need or rely on consent to lawfully process your data we will request your consent orally, by email, or by an online process for the specific activity that we require consent for and record your response on our system.
 Whenever necessary and subject to statutory record-keeping requirements, RedLaw will delete and/or anonymise Personal Data that is no longer needed.
 If there has not been any recent activity between yourself and RedLaw, we may delete your profile after a reasonable time in compliance with the GDPR legislation.

 In further detail, RedLaw will process your Personal Data for the following purposes:

 Communicating with you, in context of recruitment activities, such as:

 - To obtain additional information where necessary;

-- To inform you of available vacancies;
+- To inform you of available vacancies and relevant industry news;

 - To provide you with information relating to your application and to fulfil your requests.